-Recommended Hand Protection Example Uses Cryogenic gloves Use these to handle transfer tubes, valves and dewar handles which get extremely cold during LN2 transfers.
-These are not suitable for handling small flasks or beakers.
+Recommended Example Uses Hand Protection Cryogenic gloves Use cryogenic gloves to handle transfer tubes, valves and dewar handles which get extremely cold during LN2 transfers.
+Cryogenic gloves are not suitable for handling small flasks or beakers.
 These gloves are somewhat absorbent; do not immerse them in liquid nitrogen.
 Nitrile gloves Use when transferring small volumes in the lab.
 Small quantities of liquid nitrogen spilled on a gloved hand will simply roll harmlessly off the hand.

-Improper Hand Example Why these should never be used Protection Oven mitts (even These gloves absorb spilled liquid and wick fuzzy ones) the liquid to the wearer's skin.

-Dry ice gloves Or Silicone oven mitts

-These gloves become brittle at LN2 temperature.
+Improper Hand Protection Example Why these should never be used Oven mitts (even fuzzy ones) These gloves absorb spilled liquid and wick the liquid to the wearer's skin.
+Dry ice gloves Or Silicone oven mitts These gloves become brittle at LN2 temperature.